 - Be available to answer any question your linguists may have

 Getting the right level of translation and cultural insight

-If you’re looking to translate more creative content, you will need transcreation rather than translation.
+If you’re looking to translate more creative content, you’ll need transcreation rather than translation.

 The transcreation process is the localisation of communications using the right consumer language and cultural input.
 It’s the process of adapting a message from one language to another, while maintaining its intent, style, tone and context.
 A good transcreation will evoke the same emotions in the target language as it does in the source language.
 If you want to create a gut-level, memorable impact, you’ll need trancreation.

 It’s a good idea to pass your creative source text through in-market copywriters to get their cultural insight.
 This will allow you to get useful information about the impact that your campaign may have in a specific market.
-Usually, the in-market specialists will analyse the source text, research it and see whether this can really be adapted in their own market, whether the deep meaning of the source text can be rendered in the same way.
+Usually, the in-market specialists will analyse the source text, researching it to see whether it can actually be adapted in their own market, and whether the deep meaning of the source text can be rendered in the same way.

 Issues around consistency

-During the translation process it is important to be consistent and try to follow the same format/tools from the beginning to the end.
-In that sense, it is useful to keep the same linguistic team and follow a glossary throughout the process.
+During the translation process, it is important to be consistent and to follow the same format/tools from the beginning to end.
+In that sense, it’s useful to keep the same linguistic team and follow a glossary throughout the process.
 This will ensure the quality of the translation.